 From this tutorial, you could download the Rockchip Batch Flash Tool and flash the firmware onto your device.
-While most of the devices either come with Snapdragon, MediaTek, or Exynos chipsets, some devices also have the Rockchip as the underlying chipset.
+While most of the devices come with Snapdragon, MediaTek, or Exynos chipsets, some devices also have the Rockchip as the underlying chipset.
 And for those sets of devices, this software will definitely come in handy.
 It provides a handy UI to flash the stock firmware file onto these devices.
-All the RockChip chipset-powered devices (RK2918, RK3066, RK3188) could take full advantage of this tool.
+All the RockChip chipset-powered devices (RK2918, RK3066, RK3188) could fully utilize this tool.

 - Rockchip Batch Flash Tool Feature List